tatomyr/json-x-type/NOTES.md

         - '100'
 ```

-## X-Types issues
+## X-Type issues

 How to compose and object type and a record?

 In TS, `{ az: string } & Record<string, number>` produces an error since `az` must be a string and a number simultaneously.

-How it reflects in X-Types?..
+How it reflects in X-Type?..

 I'd assume the following: